MadsSRasmussen/blog/web-components/using-web-components.md

 - Syntax highlighting in modern editors
 - Efficiancy

-### Creating the Component class
+### Registering components

-#### Registering the component
+Firstly we will handle registering the actual HTMLElement - this is achieved via a call to the `customElements.define()` function.

-Firstly, we will extend the standard `HTMLElement` class when creating our own _minimal framework_.
-Personally i do not like the `customElements.define()` call to live outside the class, so let's give our Component class a static `register` method to handle component registration:
+In order to do so we will start by creating our _tiny Web Components framework_.
+The framework is just a single `Component` class.
+In order for the `Component` class to handle registering components, we will give it a `static register`method like so:

 ```js
 class Component extends HTMLElement {